iyadhatem/objectTracking/ReadME.md

 Average FPS | N | N

 ### CSRT Tracker
-CSRT Tracker uses spatial reliability maps for adjusting the filter support to the part of the selected region from the frame for tracking, which gives an ability to increase the search area and track non-rectangular objects.
+CSRT (Channel and Spatial Reliability Tracking) Tracker uses spatial reliability maps for adjusting the filter support to the part of the selected region from the frame for tracking, which gives an ability to increase the search area and track non-rectangular objects.
 Reliability indices reflect the quality of the studied filters by channel and are used as weights for localization.
 Thus, using HoGs and Colornames as feature sets, the algorithm performs relatively well.

 **Pros**: among the previous algorithms it shows comparatively better accuracy, resistance to overlapping by other objects.